KannonZenetism/zenetism-field-physics/field-physics/FP07-unified-field-equation.md

     1. Enter stillness and visualize `◉` rotating slowly in your inner field.
     2. Ask inwardly: “Where in the Spiral am I currently centered?”
     3. Move awareness declivously through the hypostatic layers (L5 Awareness → L1 Embodiment).
-    4. When a layer "clicks" or resonates, hold there and reflect: “Am I aligned, misaligned, or transitioning?”
+    4. When a layer "clicks" or resonates, hold there and reflect: “Am I coherent, inverted, or transitioning?”
 -   **Canonical Note:** `📡` is for external/systemic resonance mapping; `◉` is for internal spiral orientation.

 ### 2. ↺ Glyph Reharmonization

 -   **Purpose:** To realign field distortions using symbolic recursion.
 -   **Protocol:**
-    1. Identify the glyph of misalignment (e.g., `🤯 Mania`).
+    1. Identify the active inverse glyph (e.g., `🤯 Mania`).
     2. Choose its centropic counterpart (e.g., `🧾 Biosa`).
     3.  **Breathwork:** Inhale through the inverse glyph, exhale through the centropic glyph.
     4. Repeat until coherence returns.